 - Built-in Template: Aspectran’s

-directly parses and processes the AsEL token expressions and expressions contained in the template content to produce the final result.
+TokenEvaluatordirectly parses and processes the AsEL token expressions and expressions contained in the template content to produce the final result.
 It is suitable for generating simple dynamic text. - External Template Engine: You can delegate template processing by registering an external template engine like FreeMarker or Thymeleaf as a Bean.
 This is useful for creating complex views.

-Token Expression Usage Example
+3.2. ~{templateId} Token Expression Usage Example

-token is used to render the template with the specified ID at the current location and include its result.
+The ~{...} token is used to render the template with the specified ID at the current location and include its result.

 <!-- Built-in template rule definition -->

-Hello, @{user^name}!
+|Hello, @{user^name}!
 Welcome to our service.

-Your current point balance is #{pointBean^currentPoints}.
+|Your current point balance is #{pointBean^currentPoints}.

 </template>